UTNuclearRoboticsPublic/nav_collision_warning/README.md

 **rosparam set /nav_collision_warning/enable_nav_collision true**

 When an obstacle is close, the node will publish true on **/nav_collision_warning/imminent_collision**.
 The node will always publish the forward distance to the nearest obstacle on **/nav_collision_warning/fwd_distance_to_obst**.
 (Presuming your robot can't instantly jump sideways, the forward direction is more important.)
 You could use this fwd_distance to slow down proportionally as an obstacle is approached.
+The node also publishes a recommended velocity scaling factor on **/nav_collision_warning/spd_fraction**.
+This takes the x- and y-proximity of the obstacle into account.